mcabezas/ecommerce/README.md

 ## Architecture

-This project has been built using `clean architecture.
+This project has been built using `clean architecture`.

 The database implementation is a mocked one.
 However, it can be easily replaced by another one once the database technology has been choose.